GrowthTech2023/GhostMe/README.md

 ## Tech Stack

-### Backend
+### server
-- **Python Flask:** The backend API will be built using the Flask framework.
+- **Python Flask:** The server API will be built using the Flask framework.
 Flask provides a lightweight and flexible framework, making it an excellent choice for the project.
 - **Celery:** Given the nature of the AI tasks being performed, these tasks will be managed using Celery.
 This will ensure that time-consuming tasks such as video transcription and caption generation are performed asynchronously, improving the efficiency of the system.
 - **Redis:** Redis will be used as the message broker for Celery.
 It will also provide caching functionalities to speed up the system.
 - **PostgresML:** The application's data will be stored in a PostgresML database.
 PostgresML is a robust and reliable database system that can handle complex data workloads.